Clinton County, Pennsylvania

 Clinton County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 37,450.
 Its county seat is Lock Haven.
+Clinton County comprises the Lock Haven, PA Micropolitan Statistical Area, which is also included in the Williamsport-Lock Haven, PA Combined Statistical Area.
+The county is part of the Central region of the commonwealth.

+History

+In the Treaty of Fort Stanwix of 1768, new lands in Pennsylvania were purchased from the Haudenosaunee for colonial settlement, including parts of what is now Clinton County.
+The land was formally associated with Northumberland County, but a group of organized settlers near modern Jersey Shore elected three commissioners each March who were responsible for seeing that everyone was dealt with fairly.
+This became known as the Fairplay System.
+Most of the rulings seem to have dealt with property issues, but they dealt with any legal or criminal cases in their area.
+They granted permission for new settlers to enter the area, could take away a settler's land claim if they were absent more than six weeks (except for military service), and could expel a person (by setting them adrift in a canoe on the river).

 The county was created on June 21, 1839, from parts of Centre and Lycoming Counties.

+Etymology

-Its name is in honor of the seventh Governor of New York, DeWitt Clinton.
+The county name is in honor of the sixth Governor of New York, DeWitt Clinton.
 Some alternate sources suggest the namesake is Henry Clinton.
-Clinton County comprises the Lock Haven, PA Micropolitan Statistical Area, which is also included in the Williamsport-Lock Haven, PA Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 897 sqmi, of which 888 sqmi is land and 8.9 sqmi (1.0%) is water.
 The county has a humid continental climate which is warm-summer (Dfb) except in lower areas near the West Branch and the Bald Eagle Creek which are hot-summer (Dfa).
 Average monthly temperatures in Lock Haven range from 26.5 °F in January to 72.2 °F in July, while in Renovo they range from 25.6 °F in January to 71.0 °F in July.